-2. Unmodified opinion - Auditor's report on a complete set of general purpose financial statements of a private company prepared in accordance with a fair presentation framework
+2. Unmodified Opinion - Auditor's Report on a Complete Set of General Purpose Financial Statements of a Private Company Prepared in Accordance with a Fair Presentation Framework

 The illustrative report below is the unmodified auditor's report on the statutory annual financial statements of a private company in terms of the Companies Act, 2008 (No. 71 of 2008) (Companies Act) which include the financial statements and the directors' report required by the Companies Act.
 The financial statements are prepared in accordance with a general purpose financial reporting framework that achieves fair presentation.
 This report illustrates the application of ISA 700 (Revised) regarding the auditor's report on the financial statements, and ISA 720 (Revised) in respect of the directors' report required under the Companies Act.
-Since this is not a group audit, the additional auditor's responsibilities in respect of a group audit are not illustrated.
-The adaptations contained in the illustrative report are referenced to the appropriate notes (N1 - N15) of Part A.
+Since this is not a group audit, the additional auditor's report are referenced to the appropriate notes (N1 - N15) of Part A.